hotosm/fmtm/docs/dev/Backend.md

 ### Interactive Debugging

-- The `compose.yaml` builds FMTM using the `debug` target in the Dockerfile.
+- The `compose.yaml` builds FieldTM using the `debug` target in the Dockerfile.
 - The debug image contains `debugpy` to assist debugging in the container.

 To use it: